 In this second week I’ve been working on making some prototypes.
 I ordered some bouncing balls.
 Made them hollow on the inside and see if I could attach them to each other again.
-I also worked on teaching myself the very basics of Fusion 360 https://www.youtube.com/channel/UCo29kn3d9ziFUZGZ50VKvWA and learn how to 3d print.
+I also worked on teaching myself the very basics of Fusion 360 this is a great channel and learn how to 3d print.
 I made

 Here’s some type of interaction I’ve been thinking about.
 Initially I was only thinking of passing one type of data to the computer (the bounce), but now I’ve been thinking it might also give more interesting effects if I add the height of the ball in comparison with the floor.
 Still have to figure out how to do this though, and how you would callibrate it.